The $e$-vector of a simplicial complex: Introduction

+Associated to an abstract simplicial complex there is one more classical invariant.
+The $f$-\emph{vector}, also called the \textit{face vector} of $\Delta$ is usually written as $(f_{-1},f_0,\dots,f_{d-1})$, where $f_i$ give the number of $i$-faces of $\Delta$.
+For algebraic purposes it is common to count the empty set, and hence we set $f_{-1}=1$.

-The relationship between the $f$-vector and the $h$-vector was a topic of extensive study in the 1960s, 70s, and 80s, arguably culminating in the proofs of the Upper Bound Conjecture in \cite{Stan75} of Stanley, and the $g$-Theorem in \cite{Stan80} of Stanley, and \cite{BL80} and \cite{BL81} of Billera and Lee.
+The relationship between the $f$-vector and the $h$-vector was a topic of extensive study in the 1960s, 70s, and 80s, arguably culminating in the proofs of the Upper Bound Conjecture in \cite{Stan75} of Stanley, and the $g$-Theorem in \cite{Stan80} of Stanley and \cite{BL80} \cite{BL81} of Billera and Lee.
 The results of these papers and other useful results pertaining to the $f$-vector and the $h$-vector are collected in Chapter II of \cite{Stan96}.
-We present below those most necessary for our treatment of Eulerian complexes in \S4.
+For a more modern treatment, including a survey of recent results pertaining to the $f$-vector and $h$-vector, see the survey by Klee and Novik (\cite{KN}).
+The relationship between all of the above vectors is presented in equations (2.5) and (2.6) below.

-A part of the $g$-Theorem guarantees that the components of the $h$-vector satisfy $h_k=h_{d-k}$ whenever $\Delta$ is the boundary of a polytope (or more generally, an Eulerian sphere).
-These equations are referred to as the \emph{Dehn-Sommerville equations}.
+A part of the $g$-Theorem guarantees that the $h$-vector is palindromic (satisfying $h_k=h_{d-k}$) whenever $\Delta$ is the boundary complex of a simplicial polytope (or more generally, an Eulerian sphere).
+These equations are referred to as the \emph{Dehn-Sommerville relations}.
 In \cite{Stan96}, it is shown that these equations relate to the intersection cohomology of a certain toric variety associated to the polytope.
-Thus, the $h$-vector records more data about $\Delta$ than just the formulation of the Hilbert series.
+Thus the $h$-vector is not only more efficient, but also encodes more data about $\Delta$.

-One further fact about the $h$-vector is that it determines the $f$-vector and vice versa.
-We exploit this relationship in \S2.2 and \S4.1.
-The exact relationship between the two is first presented in equation (2.6).
+Our main application is the surprising fact that the Dehn-Sommerville relations have a very simple characterization in terms of the $e$-vector.
+We say that a $(d-1)$-dimensional simplicial complex $\Delta$ has \textit{Property E} if for every $0\leq k\leq d$ we have that $e_k=(-1)^{d-k} f_{k-1}$ (in other words, the $e$-vector is an alternating version of the $f$-vector).
+If these equalities are just required to hold for $1\leq k\leq d$, then we say that $\Delta$ has \textit{weak Property E}.